-Ants have four stages of development: egg, larva, pupa, and adult.
+The ant life cycle has four stages of development: egg, larva, pupa and adult.
 The queen lays the eggs, which will hatch into larvae in a couple of days.
 The helpless larva are fed and groomed by the worker ants until they pass through the pupal stage.
 In a little more than a week, an adult ant will emerge and the metamorphosis is complete.

 Ants are social insects that live in structured nest communities throughout the world.
-The species of ant determines whether they live underground, in mounds built at ground level, in wood structures or in plants or trees.
+The species determines their ant habitat – whether they live underground, in mounds built at ground level, in wood structures or in plants or trees.
 Soil and plant matter are typically used to construct the nests.

 In colder regions, ants will become inactive during the winter months.
 In warmer temperatures and climates, ants continue to be active.